-Since September 2017 the team of the study “Early Crisis Detection through Literary Analysis” is utilizing literary texts as prognostic instruments for the prevention of violence.
+Since September 2017, the research team is elaborating ways in which literary texts can be employed as prognostic instruments for the prevention of violence.

-Although previous research approaches did see the importance of language and texts within the dynamics of conflicts and crises, involving literary texts in the analytical and practical processes of violence prevention has never been taken into consideration.
+Although previous research approaches have already noticed the importance of language and texts within the dynamics of conflicts and crises, involving literary texts in the analytical and practical processes of violence prevention has never been taken into consideration.

 © 2018 Studienprojekt Cassandra — Krisenfrüherkennung durch Literaturauswertung